Column01/Bed-Level-Generator/README.md

 - Add more patterns.
 - Possibly add a visualization of printer moves and a UI for entering the parameters.
 - Package into an executable for ease of use.
+- Add option to configure nozzle and bed temp for heated leveling.